elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Add option to encrypt off-site buckets replicated with rclone sync
 - Added metrics for field mappings and an alert that will throw an error if the fields get close to the max limit.
+- Add support for automatic reloading of the security config for OpenSearch
+  - **Warning**: When this runs the security plugin settings will be reset.
+All users, roles, and role mappings created via the API will be removed, so create a backup or be prepared to recreate the resources.
+  - The securityadmin can be disabled to protect manually created resources, but it will prevent the OpenSearch cluster to initialize the security plugin when the cluster is forming.
+- Add missing roles for alerting in OpenSearch

 ### Removed
 - wcReader mentions from all configs files